 Subjects maintain a strong vocational focus, with longer modules including work-based skills and integration with practical activity.
 Undergraduates are able to conduct research during their degree and the University has achieved fame for its media studies and fashion degrees, both of which are rated as being some of the best in the world.
 Having celebrated its 175th anniversary in 2013, Westminster continues to invest heavily in all facilities from accommodation to the restoration of one of the first cinemas in Britain within the Regent Campus.

 The University of Winchester is located close to the south coast of the UK in the scenic South Downs.
-A cathedral city, Winchester achieved university status in 2008 and currently has almost 7,000 students enrolled.
+A cathedral city, Winchester achieved university status in 2008 and currently has around 7,500 students enrolled.

-The culture of the university is informal, with an emphasis on providing a supportive community for students through promotion of start-up businesses and social entrepreneurship, as well as personal support in student study and life.
+The culture of the University is informal, with an emphasis on providing a supportive community for students through promotion of start-up businesses and social entrepreneurship, as well as personal support in student study and life.
 Winchester has seen a great amount of development in recent years, with work on brand-new accommodation and an award-winning student union, which achieved one of the best rankings in the National Student Survey, being completed.

 A former winner of the University of the Year award from both Times Higher Education and the Sunday Times, York is also just one of six post-war universities to have appeared in the world’s top 100 universities.
 The University has also won the Queen’s Anniversary Prize for research in Archaeology, Computer Science and Health Economics.